nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![AfterEdit](images/DemoAfterEditCommand.png)

-More Examples:
+Other examples:

 Command     | Result
 ----------- |---------------------------------------------------
 `edit 2 n/Betsy Crower t/` | edits the name of the 2nd student to be `Betsy Crower` and clears all existing subjects.
-`edit 1 le/monday 1300 le/tuesday 1400` | edits the 1st student's contact to add 2 lesson details, `monday 1300` and `tuesday 1400`
+`edit 1 le/monday 1300 le/tuesday 1400` | edits the 1st student's lesson details to `monday 1300` and `tuesday 1400`.

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>